 - Light and bathroom fixtures with all mounting hardware and screws

 - Garden pots and statues

 - Hand tools and working power tools

 - Construction debris, including concrete, brick, shingles, wood and scrap metal

 - Small appliances (No electronics, including TVs or computers)

-- No electronics: Electronics will be accepted at the Document Destruction and Electronic Recycling Event scheduled on Saturday, June 19 in the Southeast Metra Commuter Lot.
-Residents may also drop-off electronics for recycling by appointment on Wednesdays, year-round, at the back of the Public Works Service Building at 325 Temple .
+- No electronics: Residents may drop off electronics for recycling by appointment on Wednesdays, year-round, at the back of the Public Works Service Building at 325 Temple Court.

 - No batteries, light bulbs, eyeglasses or holiday lights: These items may be dropped off at the Vestibule Drop-Off Center in the Public Works Building year-round, Monday through Friday, 8 a.m. to 3:30 p.m.
 The Public Works Service Building is located at 320 Hazel Avenue.